Local Waterways

 1. The British Library says it has the most comprehensive, publicly accessible collection of Ordnance Survey maps in the world.
 However, apart from the Ordnance Survey field drawings (see above), none seem to be available on-line.

-2. The National Library of Scotland (NLS) gives access on-line to most OS mapping covering Great Britain from about 1840 until the 1960s.
+2. The National Library of Scotland (NLS) gives access on-line to most OS mapping covering Great Britain from about 1840 until the early 1970s.
 This mapping can be accessed via https://maps.nls.uk/os/.

 3. Old-maps.co.uk used to allow you to see on-line large scale mapping from about 1840 until around 1990.
 The quality of the scanned mapping on this site may not be quite as good as the NLS but sometimes it made available early mapping missing from the NLS site.
 Unfortunately, from November 2021, mapping via this site is no longer available.
 A replacement may be made available in the future - further information from Landmark Information Group.
 It is possible to purchase copies of mapping via this site.